kodjunkie/beetube-bot/README.md

 ```
   start - start a conversation with the bot
   search - search any category for results
-  list - get results from a list of services
+  list - list results from any category
 ```

 ### Install on Local Machine